zwbetz-gh/zwbetz/content/blog/sweet-heat/index.md

 My mother-in-law thinks it's because the taste buds that taste "sweet" are the first ones to come into contact.
 Seems plausible?

-I guess that's why they called it "sweet heat", not "heat sweet".
+I guess that's why they call it "sweet heat", not "heat sweet".